Gnifle/gnifle.github.com/_posts/2018-11-25-making-a-place-to-jot-things-down.md

 Finally!
 I took some time out, to do some of my own hobby projects, that I promised myself I would get done one day.
-I had a bunch of sparetime going on a family trip by train, an with a bit of preliminary looking into how big of a task this should be, I stuck some
+I had a bunch of sparetime going on a family trip by train, and with a bit of preliminary looking into how big of a task this should be, I stuck some
 [_Darker Days_](https://open.spotify.com/album/5K2iwLVDEjF19yoW5MkRl6) by
 [Peter, Bjorn and John](https://open.spotify.com/artist/6u11Qbko2N2hP4lTBYjX86)